I occasionally post something that strikes my fancy, but only once a week or so.

-I post there because it’s automated and requires no effort whatsoever.
+I post OneInJesus posts there because it’s automated and requires no effort whatsoever — and some readers prefer to get my materials this way.
 And that implies no criticism of others.
 I just happen to have no pets and nothing interesting to say about my breakfast or my politics.

 Also I’m on Facebook because I’m a retired elder.
 When I was eldering (if that’s even a word), I felt obliged to “friend” everyone in my church, since the young people were posting their plans to change congregations, be divorced, or whatever on Facebook before they talked to their church leaders.
 So it seemed to be the pastoral thing to do.
 (It was.
 Elders should be on Facebook.
 And Twitter.)

 And most of the people from church are in fact friends, and I enjoy seeing their posts — except for the political posts, which I have blocked.
 (Thanks to FB Purity.
 I was tired of the political wrangling long before the election, and now that it’s over, I’ve lost all patience.)

 So I mainly just look for pictures of the grandkids and read the Alabama football posts others put up.
 (I’ve largely sworn off talking about Alabama football on the blog because, well, Alabama is so dominant that it’s not fun anymore.
 PS — Congrats to you Clemson fans for a hard-fought, well-earned victory.
 Now can you do it again?)